inveniosoftware/docs-invenio-rdm/docs/features/scalable.md

 ## Deploy anywhere

-InvenioRDM is a Python application and you can deploy into your institutional infrastructure whether it is on bare metal, VMs, containers, Kubernetes or OpenShift.
+InvenioRDM is a Python application that you can deploy into your institutional infrastructure whether it is on bare metal, VMs, containers, Kubernetes or OpenShift.

 ## Battle-tested